skip to main content

 *Plus taxes and fees.
 With Auto Pay and paper-free billing. $10/mo more without Auto Pay.

-Verizon Wireless has plans for families, singles, and just about any configuration in between.
-The unlimited data plans aren’t the cheapest around, but Verizon’s coverage and performance are probably worth the extra bucks if you’re a heavy mobile user (or family of mobile users).
+The unlimited data plans aren’t the cheapest around, but Verizon’s coverage and performance are probably worth the extra bucks if you’re always on your phone creating content or gaming (or you belong to an extremely online family).

 Verizon Fios bundles: save on Verizon phone, TV, and internet

-For maximum savings, you can build out your own Verizon internet, TV, and phone bundle to meet your specifications and budget.
 We’re fans of Verizon’s 5G home internet, fiber internet, and TV plans—check out our standalone reviews of Fios TV, Fios Internet, and Verizon 5G Home Internet to learn more about each service.

-Verizon Fios internet + phone packages
+Verizon Fios internet and phone packages

-Package Price* Download speeds up to Phone plan
+Package Price* Download speeds up to Phone plan Details

-Fios Gigabit Connection + Home Phone $114.99/mo.
+1 Gig + Home Phone $114.99/mo.
 940 Mbps Digital VoIP View Plans for Verizon

 Data is as of time of post.
 Offers and availability may vary by location and are subject to change.

-Verizon Fios internet + TV + phone packages
+Verizon Fios internet, TV, and phone packages

 Package Price* Download speeds up to Channel count Phone plan